ZeinSleiman/zeinsleiman.github.io/about/index.md

 # What I do
 Currently, I work at Orderbot Software as a Software Engineer.
 I work on two applications, the order management system and the clients' websites that we build.
-We use Asp.Net WebForms C#, JQuery, HTML 5, CSS3 and the responsive design Framework Foundation from Zurb.
+We mainly use Asp.Net WebForms C#, JQuery, HTML 5, and CSS3.
+In my free time, I play football(soccer), read and learn about new technologies and coding languages.
-In my free time, I play football(soccer) as an awesome goalie and try to take advantage of what the beautiful city of Vancover has to offer.

 # Little History
 I come from Lebanon, where I finished my Masters Degree in Computer and Telecommunication Engineering.
-I worked for a year as a Technical Consultant.
-After that I decided to pursue my dream and I came to Vancouver where I finished a two year diploma in Computer System Technology with honours.
-I graduated in December 2011 and started working in Feb 2012 at Orderbot Software.
+I worked for a year and 4 months as a Technical Consultant.
+After that I decided to pursue my dream and I came to Vancouver where I finished a two year diploma in Computer System Technology.
+I graduated in December 2011 and started working in Feb 2012 at [Orderbot Software](http://www.orderbot.com/){:target="_blank"} which got acquired early 2016 by [Weblinc](https://www.weblinc.com/){:target="_blank"}.